 Are drones allowed in Malta?

 Here are the most important rules to know for flying a drone in Malta:

 Drone operators must register all drones in Malta.
 Following registration, you must adhere to the following rules.

-- Drones may fly up to 50 meters (170 feet) above ground or sea level in the Open category and up to 120 meters (400 feet) in the Special category.
-(The CAD may grant exemptions to operators of special category drones.)
+- Drones may fly up to 50 meters (170 feet) above ground or sea level in the Open category and up to 120 meters (400 feet) in the Specific category.
+(The CAD may grant exemptions to operators of specific category drones.)

 - Direct visual contact with the drone is required, and the operating distance should not exceed 500 meters.

 - Avoid flying too close to residential areas or populated areas.